Rose Parade: Leadership

 Each year, the newly elected Tournament of Roses President is responsible for selecting the year's theme and grand marshal.
 Preparation and construction of the floral floats theoretically begins after the theme is announced.
 The selection of marching bands is already well under way except for Rose Bowl Game college bands.
 In 2005, Libby Evans Wright was elected as the first female president of the Association.

-The Pasadena Tournament of Roses appointed former Los Angeles Times executive P. Scott McKibben as its executive director in 2010, replacing John M. (Mitch) Dorger, who had served as CEO since 2000.
-On September 8, 2011, he resigned for personal reasons.
+In 2010, the Pasadena Tournament of Roses appointed former Los Angeles Times executive P. Scott McKibben as its executive director, replacing John M. (Mitch) Dorger, who had served as CEO since 2000.
+In September 2011, he resigned for personal reasons.
 Chief Operating Officer William B. Flinn was named interim executive director.
-From March 1, 2012, to January 2, 2017, William B. Flinn took over the role of Executive Director.
+From March 2012, to January 2017, William B. Flinn took over the role of Executive Director.
 David Eads became the Executive Director in 2017.